L-P/oot-wiki/content/docs/generic/power-crouch-stab.md

 A _Power Crouch Stab_ is an effortless glitch that allows to rapidly output specific damage amounts and types depending on which object and which attack were performed _last_ on the same scene.
-If a scene transitions occurs, the damage is reset to 1.
+When a scene transitions occurs, the damage is reset to 1.
 If you were to perform the glitch right after a scene transition it would take 4 hits of the _Biggoron Sword_ to kill a _Blue Tektite_.

 ## Applications
-In practice, _Power Crouch Stabbing_ is often used in combination with _Deku Sticks_ as child, the _Biggoron Sword_, or the _Hammer_ which allows breaking multiple rocks and walls faster than by only using the _Hammer_.
+In practice, _Power Crouch Stabbing_ is often used in conjunction with _Deku Sticks_ as child or the _Biggoron Sword_ as adult to kill bosses and mini-bosses.
+It is also used with the _Hammer_ which allows breaking rocks and walls faster.
 Performing _Power Crouch Stabs_ using the damage of the _Master Sword_ or
-_Kokiri Sword_ jump-slash suboptimal but still outputs twice the damage of a regular slash at an increased speed.
+_Kokiri Sword_ jump-slash is suboptimal but still outputs twice the damage of a regular slash at an increased speed.

 ## Setup
 1. Equip any shield
-2. Perform an powerful attack (ie. a jump-slash) with a sword or a _Deku Stick_, or any attack with the _Hammer_.
+2. Perform a powerful attack (ie. a jump-slash) with a sword or a _Deku Stick_, or any attack with the _Hammer_
-3. Draw your shield with `R`
+3. Draw your shield by keeping `R` pressed
-4. Attack with `B` while keeping your shield up.
+4. Attack with `B` while keeping your shield up

 ## Damage table
 <!-- The day goldmark supports rowspans, this can be rewritten in pure markdown. -->